Funbox (theatre group)

-Funbox are a Scottish musical theatre group and children entertainers.
-The group tour, performing music and comedy for children, with a focus on traditional Scottish playground songs.
+Funbox was a Scottish musical theatre group and children entertainers.
+The group toured, performing music and comedy for children, with a focus on traditional Scottish playground songs.

+The group disbanded in 2022, having their final show at the Glasgow Royal Concert Hall.

 Origins

 Members Anya Scott-Rodgers, Kevin MacLeod and Gary Coupland were all previously members of The Singing Kettle, when it disbanded in 2015 after 30 years.
 The three were informed that the touring "Singing Kettle" company was not available for purchase, after the retirement of two of the group's founding members in 2012.
 They therefore formed Funbox.
 One of the founder members of The Singing Kettle returned to touring in 2019 with solo performances.

 Members

 Gary Coupland

 Gary Coupland MBE (born 26 March 1964) is the group's musician and composer.
 He was one of the original members of The Singing Kettle.
 He studied at Napier University (where he was named Alumni of the Year in 2014)and at The London College of Music.
 He received an MBE in 1999 for services to Children’s theatre and is a patron of Down's Syndrome Scotland.